oracleyue/fastKARs/README.md

 This project implements the mixture AR method and the k-ARs method to perform time-series clustering.
 They both utilize the EM algorithm.
-The k-ARs method is proposed in [Yue & Solo, 2019] (submitted to ICASSP 2020) to improve computation speed considerably for large-scale problems.
+The k-ARs method is proposed in [Yue & Solo, 2020] to improve computation speed considerably for large-scale problems.

+*Zuogong Yue and Victor Solo (2020).
+Large-Scale Time Series Clustering with k-ARs.
+In 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE, pp. (to be released online)*.

 ## Functions